The Rangers’ Five Greatest Pitchers

-Nolan Ryan may have had all the no-hitters, Charlie Hough the colorful knuckleball and Kenny Rogers the perfect game, but the wiry and fiery Brown was the ace stalwart with the Rangers in their emerging years as a borderline contender in the late 1980s and early 1990s in advance of, truly, his best years (to say nothing of his best paydays) performing as a star ace in the National League for Florida, San Diego and Los Angeles through the early 2000s.
+Nolan Ryan may have had all the no-hitters, Charlie Hough the colorful knuckleball and Kenny Rogers the perfect game, but the wiry and fiery Brown was the ace stalwart with the Rangers in their emerging years as a borderline contender in the late 1980s and early 1990s in advance of, truly, his best years (to say nothing of his best paydays) performing as a star hurler in the National League for Florida, San Diego and Los Angeles through the early 2000s.

 An intense individual never to be confused for as the life of the party, Brown came equipped with what Sports Illustrated’s Tom Verducci labeled as a power sinkerball; few hitters made solid contact off him, as he gave up few home runs and created lots of ground ball opportunities for Rangers infielders to turn into double plays.

 In his first full year with the Rangers in 1989, Brown produced a sharp 12-9 mark with a 3.35 earned run average; after slightly regressing from 1990-91, he reached his Texas pinnacle in 1992 by leading the American League (and setting career highs) with 21 victories (against 11 losses) and 265.2 innings to go with a sturdy 3.32 ERA, helping him to land him starting duty for the AL in that year’s All-Star Game.
 Despite a drop in his record to 15-12 in 1993, he still established personal bests with 12 complete games and three shutouts.

 The Rangers decided not to resign Brown after he suffered through an off-year in the strike-shortened 1994 campaign with a 7-9 and 4.82 ERA; he moved onto Baltimore where he had a fair 1995 season—then blossomed into peak form in the NL, winning two NL ERA titles.